Roadrunner SMB

 Verify your account has sufficient quota for:

-• EC2: 3 instances (m5.large by default)
+• EC2: up to 4 instances (matches ClusterSize; m5.large by default)

 • EFS: 1 file system, 2+ mount targets